Where is Camp Howe?

 Yes.
 We have free wireless access available to you during your time off but be prepared it isn't super fast.

 Yes.
 Most people find that they get decent cell signal at camp.

 Will I get time off?

-Every staff will get two hours off a day.
+Every staff will get two hours off a day and at least 24 hours off a week (often 36 hours and mid summer - Thursday night through to Sunday Morning).
 There is a 11pm curfew when camp is in session for the safety of all.
 Trust us, you will need your sleep!

 What about days off?